 A true disciple of Christ is one who acknowledges being a sinner, and places faith in our Lord and Savior Jesus Christ for their salvation.
 They believe Christ died on a cross for our sins, was buried, rose on the third day, and ascended into heaven to sit at the right hand of God the Father.
 Each student will understand that a disciple studies Scripture and desires a closer relationship with Christ.
 The plan of salvation, and the discipleship that flows from it, will be integrated into Bible classes, chapel, and any opportunity for service in which CCS is involved.
 Each grade level has a written Bible curriculum that purposefully engages students in knowing not only what they believe but why they believe it.
 Servant leadership will allow students to further develop the student body by complementing its commitment to each of its members as a whole person: spirit, heart, body and mind.

 The leadership of CCS is fully aware that the organization is both a ministry and a business.
 Our first responsibility is to Christ, who will hold us accountable for biblical accuracy in our teaching, leadership, and stewardship.
-As a successful Christian school, CCS is also a responsible non-profit corporation and as such remains accountable fiscally and organizationally to its Board of Directors.
-The school will be accountable to proper accrediting organizations such as ACSI as well.
+As a successful Christian school, CCS is also a responsible non-profit corporation and as such remains accountable fiscally and organizationally to its Board of Directors and its accrediting agencies.